 A dealer button (which is a round disk) moves clockwise from player to player with each hand.
 The button marks which player would be the dealer if the deal were advanced from player to player as the game went along.

-The object of the game is to make the best five card high hand using any combination from the two hole cards received, in conjunction with the face-up "community" board cards.
+The object of the game of Texas Hold 'Em is to make the best five card high hand using any combination from the two hole cards received, in conjunction with the face-up "community" board cards.

 The game starts with two players to the left of the dealer (the button) putting a predetermined amount of money into the pot before any cards are dealt, to make sure there's something to play for on every hand.
 This is called "posting the blinds."